 - Stop focusing on your physical anxiety and panic symptoms .
 Stop thinking about what you can swallow – natural or otherwise – to make them go away.

-- Be consistent.
-Be persistent.
-Be tenacious.
+- Be consistent, persistent, and tenacious.
 This is what matters most.
-A panic-fueled white-knuckle run through the shopping mall you’ve been avoiding, followed by four days of not leaving the house, is pointless.
-You’re way better off walking around your block four times every day for a week.
+A panic-fueled white-knuckle run through the shopping mall you’ve been avoiding – followed by four days of not leaving the house – is pointless.
+Walk around your block four times every day for a week.
+That’s more effective.
 When you win a battle, don’t stop to admire your work or reward yourself with a rest.
 Don’t make excuses.
 Keep going!
 Be tenacious.

 Our Action Plan For Recovery

 A. Learn to calm your body and your mind.
 These are skills that must be learned and practiced all the time.
-Muscle relaxation, relaxation breathing and basic meditation are good places to start.
+Star with muscle relaxation, relaxation breathing and basic meditation skills.
 The goal is to be able to use these skills to relax “on demand”.
 It’s hard.
 Work at it!

-B. Every single day, as often as you possibly can, intentionally put yourself into situations that make you anxious.
+B. Intentionally put yourself into situations that make you anxious.
+Do this every single day, as often as you possibly can.
 When you feel the anxiety or panic, start using your relaxation skills.
-Don’t run.
-Don’t fight.
-Don’t expect to be able to make your symptoms go away.
-Just focus on your breath and the tension in your body and work on those things.
+Don’t run or fight.
+Do not expect to be able to make your symptoms go away.
+Focus on your breath and the tension in your body and work on those things.
 Ignore the catastrophic thoughts racing through your head.
 This is where the meditation skills help.
-If you do these things and truly accept that you are not in danger , you will find that your symptoms will not escalate and will begin to level off or even decrease in intensity as the adrenaline gets flushed out of your bloodstream.
+Do these things and truly accept that you are not in danger, then you will find that your symptoms will not escalate.
+Your symptoms will begin to level off or even decrease in intensity as the adrenaline gets flushed out of your bloodstream.

-That’s it!
-That’s the action plan.
+That’s it – the whole plan!
 There’s nothing else.
 Everything else is mechanics and fine tuning.

 In upcoming podcast episodes we’ll talk about the specifics of things like relaxation, calming your mind and exposure therapy.
 In the meantime you can get started right now by talking your first step forward.
 There’s no need to wait for any reason.
 You can do it!